Node-RED: How to Build Custom Nodes With Dynamic UI

 Simply speaking, you can build your program like a child builds models from Lego bricks.
 A great advantage of this approach is that even a novice in programming can develop a program with Node-RED.

-How can it help your business?
 It’s useful in case you need to give your clients an opportunity to сontrol certain parts of your application.

 Here is an easy example.
 Imagine that you have a software for report management.
 You want to allow companies that use your software to set the order in which the reports are processed.